rajayonin/srs-typst/src/config.typ

 #let content-field = "content"

-/// Encapsulates a terminal class, by showing its hierarchy.
+/// An unique identifier of an item and/or class, composed of its class path.
 ///
-/// Each hierarchy is specified by the IDs of the respective classes.
+/// Each class is specified by the its ID.
 ///
 /// *Example:*
 /// ```